atisharma/bellini/README.md

 It probably introduces a number of bugs.

-I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a Pimoroni Hyperpixel 4.0 LCD screen in landscape orientation, and get a very smooth and responsive 60ps, using less than 50% on one core.
+I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a Pimoroni Hyperpixel 4.0 LCD screen in landscape orientation, and get a very smooth and responsive 60ps, using about 50% on one thread, and about 15% on the other.

 Features